M-traces in (non-unimodular) pivotal categories: Examples

 Let $g \in \Hom_\cat(V,\legb\otimes Q)$ be given by $g = (\epsilon \otimes \Id_{Q})(p \otimes \Id_{Q})(\Id_{V} \otimes \tcoev_{Q})$.
 Then $gf = (\epsilon \otimes \Id_{Q})f''$ where $f'' \in \Hom_{\cat}(\lega \otimes Q, \PP \otimes Q)$ is given by $f''= (p \otimes \Id_{Q})(\Id_{V} \otimes \tcoev_{Q})f$.
 The first of the following equalities holds by Lemma~\ref{L:cutP}:

 \end{proof}

+It would be interesting to understand when the pairing in the above theorem is non-degenerate on the whole ideal $\ideal_{\lega}^{\legb}$.
 Combining Theorems~\ref{T:ExistTraceTupleProj} and \ref{T:UniqunessofTrace} with the previous result immediately yields the following corollary.
-Also, there exists an analogous unique, nontrivial left m-trace on $\Proj (\cat )$.

 \begin{corollary} Let $\kk$ be an algebraically closed field and $\cat$ be a locally-finite, pivotal, $\kk$-tensor category which has enough projectives.
 Let $\PP$ be the projective cover of $\unit$ and let $\lega$ be the socle of $\PP$.
-This data determines a unique (up to scalar), nontrivial right $\lega$-trace on $\Proj(\cat )$. \end{corollary}
+This data determines a unique (up to scalar), nondegenerate (in the sense of Theorem~\ref{T:nondegeneratepairing}) right $\lega$-trace on $\Proj(\cat )$. \end{corollary}